Our Exciting Naturalization As US Citizens

 Applying For Naturalization

 The application forms weren’t a big deal to fill out.
-We sent the completed forms in and paid $300 apiece for the application fee.
+We sent the completed forms in and paid the application fee.

-Two months later we received a notice to go for fingerprints in San Antonio.
+Two months later, we received a notice to go for fingerprints in San Antonio.
 We couldn’t go at that time.
 Heavy rains in the area caused a lot of flooding in San Antonio.
 So we requested a postponement.
-Another two months later we were finally able to go.
-The fingerprints are for a background check that the FBI does.
+Two months later, we were finally able to go.
+The fingerprints are for a background check conducted by the FBI.

 The Interview

-The prospect of doing the interview with the INS was by far the most nerve-wrecking part in this household… Not because we had anything to hide, but because we had to pass a test on US history and government structure.
-We went all-out studying for this test, and we learnt a lot.
+The prospect of doing the interview with the INS was by far the most nerve-wracking part in this household… Not because we had anything to hide, but because we had to pass a test on US history and government structure.
+We went all-out studying for this test, and we learned a lot.

 In the end, the interview was nowhere near as intimidating as we expected.
-The INS officer was very friendly, and immediately put us at ease.
+The INS officer was very friendly and immediately put us at ease.
 The test was a breeze.
-And the interview that we expected would be 2 hours long, took only 45 minutes.
+And the interview we expected to be 2 hours long took only 45 minutes.
 We were thrilled!
-All that was left, was the Oath Ceremony.
+All that was left was the Oath Ceremony.

 The Oath Ceremony